On this page:

 When the contract cannot be performed

 A crisis such as a bushfire may lead some guests to postpone or cancel their visit.
 For example, if a Code Red fire danger rating is issued, the area in which the business is located is not safe to enter.
-For more information, visit the Total fire bans and ratings section of the CFA website.
+For more information, visit the Total fire bans and ratings - CFA website.

 The business’ rights and obligations will depend on the situation.
 Both are released from the contract if, for example: